insure logo

 Powered by:

-Which cities and ZIP codes in California are the most expensive for car insurance?
+Which California cities and ZIP codes are most expensive for car insurance?

-Glendale has the highest car insurance rates in California, with average premiums reaching $4,960 per year across its most expensive ZIP codes.
+Glendale has the highest car insurance rates in California, with average annual premiums of $4,960 across its most expensive ZIP codes.

 CityZIP codeAverage annual premiumAverage monthly premium